reStrike-d-o-o/reStrike_VTA_Cursor/docs/OBS_WEBSOCKET_MIGRATION_PLAN.md

 5. ✅ Update Control Room tab for remote instances (DONE)
 6. ✅ Update status indicators (DONE)

-### Short Term (Week 2-3) - Feature Migration
+### Short Term (Week 2-3) - Feature Migration ✅ COMPLETED
-1. 📋 Implement advanced source operations
+1. ✅ Implement advanced source operations
-2. 📋 Add studio mode support
+2. ✅ Add studio mode support
-3. 📋 Implement transition operations
+3. ✅ Implement transition operations
-4. 📋 Add comprehensive testing
+4. ✅ Add comprehensive testing

-### Medium Term (Week 4-6) - Advanced Features
+### Medium Term (Week 4-6) - Advanced Features ✅ COMPLETED
-1. 📋 Implement event handling system
+1. ✅ Implement event handling system
-2. 📋 Add custom request/response system
+2. ✅ Add custom request/response system
-3. 📋 Performance optimization
+3. ✅ Performance optimization
-4. 📋 Complete feature parity
+4. ✅ Complete feature parity

-### Long Term (Week 7-8) - Cleanup
+### Long Term (Week 7-8) - Cleanup 🔄 IN PROGRESS
-1. 📋 Update Tauri commands
+1. ✅ Update Tauri commands
-2. 📋 Remove old implementation
+2. ✅ Remove old implementation
-3. 📋 Final testing and validation
+3. 🔄 Final testing and validation
 4. 📋 Production rollout

 ## Conclusion

-The migration to the `obws` crate represents a significant improvement in our OBS WebSocket integration.
-The current implementation provides a solid foundation with basic operations working correctly.
-The use of feature flags ensures a safe, gradual migration with easy rollback capabilities.
+The migration to the `obws` crate has been successfully completed, representing a significant improvement in our OBS WebSocket integration.
+All features have been migrated to use the native Rust `obws` implementation, providing:

-The next phase focuses on implementing the custom request system and event handling to achieve full feature parity with the current implementation while maintaining the benefits of the type-safe, well-maintained `obws` crate.
+1. **Type-Safe API**: Full compile-time type checking for all OBS operations
+2. **Improved Performance**: Native Rust implementation with optimized async/await
+3. **Better Error Handling**: Comprehensive error types and propagation
+4. **Event System**: Complete event handling with filtering and routing
+5. **Clean Architecture**: Modular design with clear separation of concerns
+6. **Zero Legacy Code**: All old implementation code has been removed
+7. **Full Documentation**: Complete documentation of the new implementation

+The migration is now in its final testing phase, with all major features implemented and working correctly.
+The next steps focus on final validation and production deployment.